 NORFOLK, Va. — Two outstanding defensive backs who won Super Bowls will be among the 2017 induction class for the Hampton Roads Sports Hall of Fame.
-That class, announced Monday, will be honored at the induction banquet Monday, Oct.
-23, at Norfolk Scope arena.
+That class, announced in July, was honored at the induction banquet Monday at Norfolk Scope arena.

 The induction class for the Hall of Fame consists of football star Dre Bly of Chesapeake, who won a Super Bowl with the St. Lous Rams; the late Abe Goldblatt, influential sportswriter at the Virginian-Pilot; field hockey standout Yogi Hightower Boothe, from Virgnia Beach and Old Dominion University; Pittsburgh Pirates manager Clint Hurdle, who starred with the Tides and later managed the team; Chesapeake’s Charlie Stukes, who won a Super Bowl with the Baltimore Colts; and Debbie White, longtime athletic administrator at ODU.